Japan's coronavirus vaccine booking system crashes

 Japan has only inoculated 2.8% of its population, the lowest rate among wealthy countries despite an ambitious government target of giving shots to its 36 million elderly people by July, when the Olympics Games are due to open in Tokyo.

-The campaign was initially slow because of tight supplies of imported doses of Pfizer Inc’s vaccine but has since been plagued by a shortage of manpower and other logistical snags.
+The campaign was initially slow because of tight supplies of imported doses of Pfizer Inc's (PFE.N) vaccine but has since been plagued by a shortage of manpower and other logistical snags. read more

 Taro Kono, the minister in charge of vaccines, has urged the public to be patient and to take steps to streamline the booking process.

-Christophe Weber, chief executive of Japan’s biggest drugmaker Takeda Pharmaceutical Co, acknowledged on Tuesday that the country was behind on its inoculation push and needed to accelerate.
+Christophe Weber, chief executive of Japan's biggest drugmaker Takeda Pharmaceutical Co (4502.T), acknowledged on Tuesday that the country was behind on its inoculation push and needed to accelerate. read more

 Our Standards: The Thomson Reuters Trust Principles.